GradTree: Learning Axis-Aligned Decision Trees with Gradient Descent: GradTree: Gradient-Based Decision Trees

-As becomes evident, DTs involve non-differentiable operations in terms of the split function including the split feature selection (Equation~\ref{eq:split_heaviside}), which precludes the application of backpropagation for learning the parameters.
-More specifically, there are three challenges we need to solve if we want to use backpropagation to efficiently learn a DT: \begin{itemize} \item [\textbf{C1}] The index $\iota$ for the split feature selection is defined as $\iota \in \mathbb{N}$.
-However, the index $\iota$ is a parameter of the DT and a standard optimization with gradient descent requires $\iota \in \mathbb{R}$. \item [\textbf{C2}] The split function $\mathbb{S}(\boldsymbol{x}| \iota, \tau)$ is a Heaviside step function with an undefined gradient for $x_\iota = \tau$ and $0$ gradient elsewhere, which precludes an efficient optimization. \item [\textbf{C3}] The leafs in a vanilla DT comprise only the class membership as $\lambda \in \mathcal{C}$.
-To optimize the leaf parameters, we need $\lambda \in \mathbb{R}$ to apply gradient descent and calculate an informative loss. \end{itemize}
+As becomes evident, DTs involve non-differentiable operations in terms of the split function, including the split feature selection (Equation~\ref{eq:split_heaviside}).
+This precludes the application of backpropagation for learning the parameters.
+Specifically, to efficiently learn a DT using backpropagation, we must address three challenges: \begin{itemize} \item[] \textbf{C1} The index $\iota$ for the split feature selection is defined as $\iota \in \mathbb{N}$.
+However, the index $\iota$ is a parameter of the DT and a gradient-based optimization requires $\iota \in \mathbb{R}$. \item[] \textbf{C2} The split function $\mathbb{S}(\boldsymbol{x}| \iota, \tau)$ is a Heaviside step function with an undefined gradient for $x_\iota = \tau$ and $0$ gradient elsewhere, which precludes an efficient optimization. \item[] \textbf{C2} Leafs in a vanilla DT comprise a class membership $\lambda \in \mathcal{C}$.
+To calculate an informative loss and optimize the leaf parameters with gradient descent, we need $\lambda \in \mathbb{R}$. \end{itemize}

-The calculation of the internal node index $\mathfrak{i}$ and path position $\mathfrak{p}$ also involve non-differentiable operations.
-However, since we only focus on balanced trees, the resulting values are constant and can be calculated upfront and independent of the optimization.
+Additionally, the computation of the internal node index $\mathfrak{i}$ and path position $\mathfrak{p}$ involves non-differentiable operations.
+However, given our focus on fully-grown trees, these values remain constant, allowing for their computation prior to the optimization process.